 First, let’s talk about the origins of Bluehost.
 It is vital to understand the history of a thing in order to put things into proper context, and that’s what this section is for.

 In the year 1996, when people believed (quite correctly, we think) that the world would go up in flames in three years, a group of tech heads got together and decided that they were not very interested in letting that happen before they founded their company.
-They tried their hands at building a hosting company, and in 2003 they had the perfect structure and name.
+They tried their hand at building a hosting company, and in 2003 they had the perfect structure and name.
 They had created Bluehost.

 Let’s see exactly what services Bluehost offers and the features of those plans, shall we?

 True to its nature as a multipurpose-you-can-actually-get-anything-you-want-from-me-guy, Bluehost offers a wide variety of hosting plans.
 These include the popular Shared hosting plans, WordPress hosting, Dedicated hosting, VPS hosting and WooCommerce hosting.
 If you’re familiar with hosting, you probably know what these packages mean, but if you’re not, we’ve got you covered.
 We’re going to briefly break down what these hosting packages are.